letsdiscodev/docs.letsdisco.dev/docs/deployment-guides/static-site-tldr.md

     --domain DOMAINNAME
 ```

-<input type="checkbox" /> after the previous `disco projects:add ...` command is done, follow the steps to setup the deployment ssh key, and the webhook url
+<input type="checkbox" /> after the previous `disco projects:add ...` command is done, follow the steps to setup the deployment ssh key, and the webhook url on your repo
 <input type="checkbox" /> you're done! `git push` from now on to deploy new versions